 popular.
 I loved to listen to it when I was a kid.

 Every kid at school could sing it by heart.

 First broadcast date is unknown.

 Listen to old time radio whenever you want.
 CDs of all your favorite OTR shows are now available at OTRCAT at low cost.
 It's the Internet's best source for vintage radio shows of the highest quality, and I have no qualms about recommending them to you.

-If you purchase CDs from OTRCAT, I receive a small commission that helps to support this website.
+(Disclosure: This is an affiliate link, which means that if you purchase OTRCAT CDs through this link, I receive a small compensation to help support this site — at no extra cost to you.
 You get to listen to old time radio, and I get to add more articles to the site, so it works for both of us.
-I truly appreciate your support.
+Thank you.)